FindArticles FindArticles

 SHARE

-Tesla has approached San Francisco International, San José Mineta International, and Oakland International about the permits required to operate a ride-hailing service on their grounds, according to airport representatives and reporting by Politico.
-The outreach coincides with Tesla’s small California charter operation, signaling a push to formalize airport pickups and drop-offs in the company’s backyard.
+Tesla has inquired with San Francisco International, San José Mineta International, and Oakland International about the permits needed to establish ride-hailing services at their facilities, airport representatives and a Politico reported revealed.
+The outreach comes as Tesla has its own small charter operation here in California, suggesting a push to formalize airport pickups and drop-offs in the Silicon Valley-based company’s backyard.

 Table of Contents